uzairdeveloper223/CamPhish/README.md

 ---

 IMPORTANT: This project is a security-research / penetration-testing proof-of-concept.
 Only use it on systems and users for which you have explicit permission.
-Unauthorized use is illegal.
+Unauthorized use is illegal.(Fuck this)

 ## What's changed in V2.1 (this branch)